 3. Gain experience through volunteering

 Volunteering gives you the chance to do things you haven’t done before.
 It’s also a great way to gain experience when you’ve been out of work for a while, boosting your chances of gaining paid work.
 It demonstrates to employers that you’re motivated, capable and able to develop yourself.
 You can volunteer right now – find out how to help in your local area by visiting the NVCO website.

 4. Update your CV

 You’ll have a range of skills you maybe don’t recognise, and perhaps you even gained new ones during your time in prison.
-The National Careers Service website has some great advice on how to reflect those skills in an effective CV.
+The How to write a CV page on the National Careers Service website has some great advice on how to reflect those skills in an effective CV.

 5. Contact your work coach

 If you claim Universal Credit on release, and are able to look for work, you will have been given a work coach based in your local jobcentre.
 They can help provide you with a tailored programme of activities that will help give you the confidence and capability to move back into work.
 The best way to contact your work coach is through your Universal Credit online account.